Hello there! It’s konkaz (@konkazuk) here.

 (I feel happy that I have spotted it! 🎵)

-Although, this album was recorded with some horns, its vibe is rather closer to the first album, I personally think… ( It is probably because the number of the guest player is smaller than the second one? )
+Although, this album was recorded with some horns, its vibe is rather closer to the 1st album, I personally think…

 Anyway, the tunes are exploding with positive energy.

-You can imagine that the dancers are generating electricity by shaking their asses at lightning speed.
+You can imagine that the dancers are generating electricity by shaking their asses with lightning speed!!!

-Wilting plants must get energized and would try to reach the sun.
+Wilting plants should get energized and would try to reach the sun?